tonib/kaichronicles/doc/README-mechanics.md

 * **hasWeaponskillWith="weaponType"** : The player has weaponskill / weaponmastery with the given weapon?
 * **canUseBow="boolean"** : The player has a bow and one arrow (or not)?
 * **currentWeaponSpecial="boolean"** : Current weapon is a Special Item (or not)?
+* **isGlobalRuleRegistered="globalRuleId"** : A global rule with a given id is currently registered?

 To make AND conditions, embed test tags.
 Example: Enable a choice if the player has the lantern, or torch AND tinderbox:
 ```xml